 By: Talking Nutrition Editors

 Consumers are more aware than ever of their impact on the environment.
-In a recent survey, 8 out of 10 people agreed that climate change is a direct result of human activity, and 73% of consumers want to make more sustainable choices.1 This World Environment Day, we’re recognizing how the nutrition and health industry is becoming a driver of positive change towards a more sustainable future.
+In a recent survey, 8 out of 10 people agreed that climate change is a direct result of human activity, and 73% of consumers want to make more sustainable choices.1 Today, we’re recognizing how the nutrition and health industry is becoming a driver of positive change towards a more sustainable future.
 As the first chemical company to set science-based sustainability targets in 2019, DSM is leading the way in tackling climate change and safeguarding our collective future through a range of sustainability initiatives.

 Read on to discover how DSM is working with its suppliers and sustainability leaders to help reduce the environmental impact of our customers’ products, as part of our purpose-led approach.

 At DSM, we’re proud to collaborate with a broad range of governments, NGOs, climate initiatives, suppliers and customers on a global scale.
 These relationships are crucial to our ability to streamline the manufacturing process in line with our sustainability goals, as well as the targets outlined in the Paris Agreement and the UN’s Sustainable Development Goals (SDGs).

 For example, we are a member of the Climate Group’s RE100 – all leading companies that have committed to sourcing 100% of their electricity from renewable sources at the earliest possible opportunity.
 We’re delighted to announce that, to date, 60% of our purchased electricity comes from renewable resources, marking significant progress towards our aim of sourcing 75% renewable electricity by 2030.